Study Abroad Program Overview

 This experiential program is geared toward juniors and seniors who want to explore the “real” Mexico outside the classroom and focus their studies on a topic of particular interest to them.
-At the Casa de California during the early weeks of the program, EAP provides training to help you refine your ideas, design a research plan, and identify the Mexican professor/mentor who will guide your investigations at one of EAP’s research sites in states such as Yucatán, Oaxaca, or Chiapas (final site choice depends on the research topic).
+At the Casa de California during the early weeks of the program, UCEAP provides training to help you refine your ideas, design a research plan, and identify the Mexican professor/mentor who will guide your investigations at one of UCEAP’s research sites in Yucatán, Oaxaca, Chiapas, Queretaro or Mexico City (final site choice depends on the research topic).

 Students attend classes with UC students only.

 Language of Instruction